python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_4c_for_loops.md

     print("That's hot.")
 ```

 There may be cases in which you want to count how many items in a list end with a certain string.
-Before we do that, here's how `endswith` works:
+Before we do that, here's an example to show how `endswith` works:

 ```python3
 # 13